Words and terms used in the world of From The Waters.

 The capital city of Venumbria.

-A performance dance style done en pointe using the dancer's wings.
+A performance dance style done en pointe that incorporates the dancer's wings.
 The entire dance is performed on the ground only.

-The colloquial name for an aelinuan's anal lubricant.
+The colloquial name for an aelinuan's natural anal lubricant.

 A golden ribbon is considered a lucky item in the same vein as a four leaf clover.

-Guardian family term.
-Refers to a Guardian dependent's dependent.
+An Aelish Guardian family term.
+Refers to a Guardian dependant's dependant.

-Guardian family term.
-Refers to a matrilace's advocate.
+An Aelish Guardian family term.
+Refers to a Guardian's matrilace's advocate.

-In Aelin City, the base of Greens situated in the Quarter.
+In Aelin City, the base of Green Celestials situated in the Quarter.

-A permanent position in which a Striker mans the vestibule and intercepts non-Striker visitors, carrying messages and escorting those visitors where necessary for security and safety purposes.
+A role in which a Striker mans the vestibule and intercepts non-Striker visitors, carrying messages and escorting those visitors where necessary for security and safety purposes.

-An educational establishment that prepares Guardians for entering the workplace in the first decade of their juniority and allows for retraining when changing specialism.
+An educational establishment in Aelin City that prepares Guardians for entering the workplace in the first decade of their juniority and allows for retraining when changing specialism.

 The capital of Pedlwers.